 The best time of year to travel on the Ghan

 Winter and spring are the optimal seasons to enjoy Alice Springs, Katherine, and Darwin.
 The dry season runs from May to October, when the weather is the coolest.
 Expect perfect year-round temperatures of 32°C in Darwin.

 For your Ghan itinerary, it’s good to keep the weather in mind, as most travellers extend their trip, post-rail and venture out to the national parks.
 It’s not every day that you’re at the top of Australia and the terrain in this part of the country is unlike anything you’ve seen before.
 From helifishing, hot air ballooning and swimming with crocs, to mountain biking, canoeing and trekking, you won’t be short on activities when adventure calls you.

 You’ll have plenty of options to get an adrenaline rush while on the train journey.
 Some of the optional activities include Simpson’s Gap Discovery Walk, Spirit of Mount Gillen or Nitmiluk Gorge helicopter flights, Pyndan camel treks, a scenic flight over Alice Springs, and day cruises throughout the train journey.

 Dreaming about a trip to the Top End?

-Are you excited at the possibility of travelling this year?
-If a train trip up to Darwin has always been a dream trip, don’t let 2020 end without ticking it off.
+If a train trip up to Darwin has always been a dream trip, now is the time to book.
 This is one of the safest ways to travel right now – getting into the outback with a company who has been travelling it for 90 years.

 We’ll always do the right thing by you.
-With the re-introduction packages, the Ghan prices might not be as low as this again.
 Contact us on 8131 2642 to discuss any queries about the Ghan train route, packages and timetables, and special limited-time prices.